smnorris/bcfishpass/README.md

 The model can be refined with known fish observations.
 Depending on the modelling scenario, all aquatic habitat downstream of a given fish observation can be classified as *'observed accessbile'*, overriding any downstream barriers.

-### 1. Generate 'potentially accessible' aquatic habitat
+### 1. Generate potentially accessible aquatic habitat

 Using the BC Freshwater Atlas as the base for analysis, these 'definite' barrier features are located on the stream network: